 - 10. The Schroon River is a NYSDEC Class C(T) Stream, with the "C" designation indicating a best usage for fishing and water quality suitable for primary and secondary contact recreation, and the "(T)" designation indicating that the water may support a trout population.
 Water courses, including the river and intermittent streams on the site, are depicted on the Project Plans. - 11.
-In the northwest corner of the project site, the mean high water mark of the Schroon River is not as depicted on the Project Plans, and instead follows the edge of Wetland BG, as identified in the Wetland Report (referenced in Finding 16, below). - 12.
 The Schroon River and its associated floodplain are located along the western boundary of the project site.
 The application included a report titled "Floodplain Analysis/BFE Determination Report, Provide Camping & Equestrian Center Frontier Town," prepared by C.T.
 Male Associates, and dated October 25, 2017.
-The report establishes Base Flood Elevations on the project site corresponding to the 100-year floodplain boundary; this floodplain boundary is depicted on the Project Plans. - 13.
+The report establishes Base Flood Elevations on the project site corresponding to the 100-year floodplain boundary; this floodplain boundary is depicted on the Project Plans. - 12.
 All buildings, roadways, parking areas, camping areas, and stormwater infiltration basins will be located higher than or above the 100-year floodplain or base flood elevation, necessitating fill placement within the 100-year floodplain.
-A total volume of fill impact of approximately 8,810 cubic yards within the 100-year floodplain is estimated as part of the project. - 14.
-Most of the project site is mapped as a principal aquifer. - 15.
+A total volume of fill impact of approximately 8,810 cubic yards within the 100-year floodplain is estimated as part of the project. - 13.
+Most of the project site is mapped as a principal aquifer. - 14.
 Horse manure will be temporarily stored on site in two concrete holding structures within the Equestrian Camping Area.